vuejs/vetur/docs/FAQ.md

 You can run the command `Vetur: Restart VLS (Vue Language Server)` to restart VLS.

 However, we'd appreciate it if you can file a [performance issue report with a profile](https://github.com/vuejs/vetur/blob/master/.github/PERF_ISSUE.md) to help us fix the issue.

+## Vetur doesn't work in nativescript-vue

+Make sure that Vue is installed, nativescript-vue !== vue.
+Vetur still need regular Vue package to get intellisense data from.
+A project made from nativescript-vue template doesn't vue package by default.